mlcommons/medperf/docs/mlcubes/mlcube_data.md

 ...
 ```

-Taking into account a note about paths location, this new file should be stored at `mlcube/workspace/additional_files/standardscaler.pkl`
+Considering the note about path locations, this new file should be stored at `mlcube/workspace/additional_files/standardscaler.pkl`

 #### Parameters

-Your preprocessing logic may depend on some parameters (e.g. which labels are accepted).
-It is usually a more favorable design to not hardcode such parameters, but instead pass them when running the MLCube.
-This can be done by having a `parameters.yaml` file as an input to the MLCube.
-This file will be available to the commands described before (if you declare it in `inputs` dict of specific command).
+Your preprocessing logic might depend on certain parameters (e.g., which labels are accepted).
+It is generally better to pass such parameters when running the MLCube, rather than hardcoding them.
+This can be done by having a `parameters.yaml` file as input to the MLCube.
+This file will be available to the previously described commands (if you declare it in the `inputs` dicti of a specific command).
 You can parse this file in the `mlcube.py` file and pass its contents to your code.

 This file should be placed in the `mlcube/workspace` folder.

-## Build your MLCube
+## Build Your MLCube

-After you follow the previous sections and fulfill the image with your logics, the MLCube is ready to be built and run.
+After you follow the previous sections and fulfill the image with your logic, the MLCube is ready to be built and run.
 Run the command below to build the MLCube.
-Make sure you are in the `mlcube/` subfolder of your Data Preparator.
+Ensure you are in the `mlcube/` subfolder of your Data Preparator.

 ```bash
 mlcube configure -Pdocker.build_strategy=always
 ```

-This command will build your docker image and make the MLCube ready to use.
+This command will build your Docker image and prepare the MLCube for use.

 ## Run your MLCube

 MedPerf will take care of running your MLCube.
 However, it's recommended to test the MLCube alone before using it with MedPerf for better debugging.

-Use the command below to run the MLCube.
-Make sure you are in the `mlcube/` subfolder of your Data Preparator.
+To run the MLCube, use the command below.
+Ensure you are located in the `mlcube/` subfolder of your Data Preparator.

 ```bash
 mlcube run --task prepare data_path=<path_to_raw_data> labels_path=<path_to_raw_labels> output_path=<path_to_save_transformed_data> output_labels_path=<path_to_save_transformed_labels>
 ```

 !!! note "Relative paths"
-    Keep in mind that though we are running tasks from `mlcube/`, all the paths should be absolute or relative to `mlcube/workspace/`
+    Keep in mind that though we are running tasks from `mlcube/`, all the paths should be absolute or relative to `mlcube/workspace/`.

 !!! note "Default values"
     We have declared a default values for every path parameter.
-It means that we can skip this params in our command.
+This allows for omitting these parameters in our commands.

-    Say you have the following structure:
+    Consider the following structure:
     ```bash
     .
     └── data_preparator_mlcube